jestjs/jest/docs/API.md

 ### `config.verbose` [boolean]
 (default: `false`)

-Indicates whether the tests should be printed into the console using `Mocha`-styled logs for determining if a specific test has failed or succeeded.
-Errors will still show on the bottom after execution.
+Indicates whether each individual test should be reported during the run.
+All errors will also still be shown on the bottom after execution.